Elasticsearch uses index templates to define:

 it’s not overwritten unless you configure Winlogbeat to do so.

 A connection to Elasticsearch is required to load the index template.
-If the output is Logstash, you must load the template manually.
+If the output is not Elasticsearch (or Elasticsearch Service), you must load the template manually.

 setup.template.name: "your_template_name" setup.template.fields: "path/to/fields.yml"